 Facilities

-The Council Service Center is located in downtown Orlando.
-Mah‐Kah‐Wee Program Center, which has over 200 acres located in Chuluota, and the Riverpoint Program Center is located directly on the Banana River in Merritt Island.
-The Council also operates four other facilities: Celia Lane Little House in downtown Orlando, Eustis Scout House in Eustis, Pine Castle Scout House in the Pine Castle neighborhood of Orlando and Melbourne Scout House in Melbourne, Florida.
+Girl Scouts of Citrus Council has seven properties located throughout Central Florida.
+The Council Service Center, which is our main headquarters, is located in downtown Orlando.
+Mah‐Kah‐Wee Program Center, which is our largest property and spans over 200 acres, is located in Chuluota.
+Riverpoint Program Center is located directly on the Banana River in Merritt Island.
+There are also four Scout Houses: Celia Lane Little House in downtown Orlando, Eustis Scout House in Eustis, Pine Castle Scout House in the Pine Castle neighborhood of Orlando and Melbourne Scout House in Melbourne.

 Girl Scout volunteers are a dynamic and diverse group, and there’s no one “type” of volunteer.
 Whether you’re a recent college grad, a parent, a retiree, or really, anyone with a sense of curiosity and adventure (of any gender, who is 18 years or older, has a current Adult GSUSA membership, and has a favorable background check), your unique skills and experiences help make Girl Scouting a powerful leadership experience for girls